amitojdeep/amitoj-blogs/_posts/2017-7-20-traffic-sign-reco.md

 ## Training

 Now, I will be training the model for 25 epochs.
-I will store the model weights after every epoch as a safegaurd against any system failure.
+I will store the model weights after every epoch as a safeguard against any system failure.
 You can also use *checkpoints* of Keras for the same.

 {% highlight python %}
 modelA = get_model_bn()